Skip to main content

 Using Headings in the CMS

-Learn how to use headings in the campus CMS.
+Learn how to use headings on your website using the campus CMS.

 Headings provide important organizational and summary information for users, search engines, and screen readers.
 They are essential for web accessibility — for example, screen readers use headers to identify page sections, making it easier for differently-abled users to find content they need.